Take Analytics On the Go With Mobile Dashboards

 - Embed dashboards right where users work, like in Salesforce pages.

-- Incorporate bindings to dynamically highlight the good, the bad, and the ugly.
+- Add conditional formatting to dynamically highlight the good, the bad, and the ugly.

 Check out the online help to learn about all Analytics dashboard features.